Edge quadtrees are used to store

 return len(intersects) > 0

-Finally, if you define a function to create a
+Finally, once a function to create a

 quadtrant and a function to

-insert it into each quadtree,
+insert it into each quadtree are defined,

 this link.